-The Funeral Services program at Piedmont Technical College has as its central aim recognition of the importance of funeral services personnel as:
+Piedmont Technical College and the Funeral Service Education program have as its central aim recognition of the importance of funeral service education personnel as:

-- members of a human services profession; - members of the community in which they serve; - participants in the relationship between bereaved families and those engaged in the funeral services profession; - professionals knowledgeable of and compliant with federal, state and local regulatory guidelines; and - professionals sensitive to the responsibility for public health, safety and welfare in caring for human remains.
+- 1. members of a human service profession; - 2. members of the community in which they serve; - 3. participants in the relationship between bereaved families and those engaged in the funeral service profession; - professionals knowledgeable of and compliant with federal, state, provincial/territorial and local regulatory guidelines (in the geographic area where they practice) as well as - 5. professionals sensitive to the responsibility for public health, safety and welfare in caring for human remains.